All The Reasons Why You Need To Visit Brindisi, Italy – Estimated reading time: 12 minutes

 12) The Wine Is Cheap And There’s Plenty Of It

 Another reason to spend time in Brindisi?
 The wine.
-Not only is the wine good, it’s super cheap.
-I scored a litre of red wine at Il Carpaccio, a small family run restaurant specializing in Puglian cuisine, for just €3.
+Not only is the wine good, but it’s also super cheap.
+I scored a liter of red wine at Il Carpaccio (now permanently closed), a small family-run restaurant specializing in Puglian cuisine, for just €3.

 13) Experience The Real Italy